natesworks/haccwiki/src/content/docs/guides/frida/offline-battles.md

 description: A tutorial on how to enable offline battles by PrimoDevHacc
 ---

-How to enable offline battles on any client?

 To enable offline battles, you basically need to make the play button start an offline battle

 How though?

 The battle type is the 3rd argument of HomePage::startGame, and offline battle type is 4 (index 3 as it starts from 0), so we need to patch the argument number 4 to make it always 3.

 But first we need to find HomePage::startGame!